Site iconSite icon SAG Infotech Official Tax Blog Upto 20% Off on All Software

 Repair and Maintenance

-Recently in the 39th GST council meeting The 39th GST Council meeting has been concluded on 14th March 2020 in New Delhi in the chairmanship of Union finance minister Nirmala Sitharaman and other panel ministers.
-Read more, the union finance minister Nirmala sitharaman has deducted the GST rate of MRO services from earlier 18% to now lesser 5% to give relief to the whole MRO industry under the aviation.
-This might be given in the wake of lesser flight business in the starting of the year 2020.
+In the 39th GST council meeting, the Union Finance Minister Nirmala Sitharaman has reduced the GST rate of MRO services from the earlier 18% to now lesser 5% to give relief to the whole MRO industry under aviation.
+This might be given in the wake of the lesser flight business at the start of the year 2020.

-Lately, import of aircraft and its spare parts was exempted from customs duties.
-Under GST there is an exemption on aircraft import via leasing route.
-This move has bought big relief to civil aviation industry by resolving the issue of double taxation.
+Lately, the import of aircraft and their spare parts has been exempted from customs duties.
+Under GST, there is an exemption on aircraft import via the leasing route.
+This move has brought great relief to the civil aviation industry by resolving the issue of double taxation.

 Compliance Cost